 David holds a Bachelor of Business Administration in Accounting from the University of Wisconsin-Milwaukee.
 Throughout his career, he has been recognized for his dedication to fostering professional growth, improving operational efficiency, and maintaining the highest standards of financial accuracy and integrity.

-Carolyn C. Harper is a goal-driven and results-oriented professional with over 40 years of executive-level management expertise across many sectors, including corporate, government, consulting, and community relations.
+Carolyn C. Harper is a goal-driven and results-oriented professional with over 40 years of executive level management expertise across many public, private, and non-profits sectors; both domestically and internationally.
 She has a proven track record in organizational leadership, business development, program design, training and technical assistance, and integrated service delivery process development.
-Her major strengths include strategic planning, project management, strong leadership, and excellent communication and interpersonal skills.

-Carolyn started her own consulting business, Harper & Associates, LLC in 2007.
-She was most recently a consultant and senior project manager for the U.S. Department of Labor (DOL) Employment and Training Administration, where she provided technical assistance, project coaching, and training development.
-For the last 12 years, she has provided these services through a contract with Coffey Consulting, LLC.
-In her time working with Coffey, she has worked with over 80 public, for-profit, and non-profit organizations in the US that have received millions of dollars in grant funding from the DOL, DOJ, and SAMSHA.
-Carolyn served as the DOL’s subject matter expert, providing guidance and strategic support to clients, sub-awardees, and colleagues in the fields of social justice, workforce development, labor sector strategies, and leadership development to shape program design and development.
+After serving as the Chief of Staff for Public Safety for the City of Philadelphia under former Mayor Nutter’s administration, Carolyn started her own consulting business, Harper & Associates, LLC in 2007.
+As a consultant she has worked with executive leadership as a senior project manager and business strategist for Pfizer, Temple University, Public/Private Ventures, National Restaurant Association, Black Enterprise Magazine, AmeriCorps, National Urban League, OIC of America, Bethlehem Area Public Library, Philadelphia Center for Literacy, numerous national consulting firms and for Federal Government Agencies including Department of Substance Abuse and Mental Health Services Agency (SAMSHA), Department of Justice (DOJ), Department of Labor (DOL), and Health and Human Services (HHS).
+For the last 14 years, Carolyn has provided project manager services as an independent contractor with Coffey Consulting, LLC.
+In her time at Coffey, she worked with over 80 public, for-profit, and non-profit organizations who received over $200 million in grant funding from the DOL, DOJ, and SAMSHA.
+Carolyn also served as the DOL’s subject matter expert, coach and technical advisor.
+In this role, Carolyn provided guidance, training, and strategic support to clients, sub-awardees, and colleagues in the social justice, workforce development, labor sector strategies and leadership development helping to shape program design that benefited the country’s growing economy and future workforce.
+Carolyn is very excited to join the Midwest Urban Strategies as Director of Reentry Programs.

 Kellie Landaker is the Membership Director for Midwest Urban Strategies.
 She comes to M.U.S. after retiring from a 42-year career in human services.
 She retired as the Director of the juvenile detention center in St Louis County, Missouri.
 She is the founder and owner of Fortified Wellbeing LLC, a coaching and consulting firm.
 Kellie holds a B.A. in Sociology, an Academic Certificate in counseling with juvenile offenders, and an M.S. in Management and Leadership.
 She is certified to provide training in Mental Health for Juvenile Justice Workers, Law of Attraction, crisis prevention, Girls’ Circle (One Circle) and is a Life Coach certified through American Union of Neurolinguistics.
 She has done extensive collaboration and has presented workshops on trauma, group work, leadership, law of attraction, manifesting, case planning, community engagement, among many other topics.
 Kellie joined MUS and built her business by doing what she loves to do the most, teaching, program development, conducting workshops, coaching, and consulting.
 Kellie lives in St Louis and has two grown sons, a tiny canine companion, and a beautiful chosen family.